-Montenegro: Power utility company EPCG has successful electricity trading model, 2015 1Q 73,2 GWh of sold electricity28.
-January 2015. / SEE Energy News
+Montenegro: Power utility company EPCG has successful electricity trading model, 2015 1Q 73,2 GWh of sold electricity, SEE Energy News

 The first quarter is a period when the electricity is a competitive commodity, because in the winter the demand and consumption are at their peak.

 Power utility company Elektroprivreda (EPCG) in the tender for the first quarter of this year has already sold 73.2 gigawatt hours (GWh) of peak profile electricity, at the average price of EUR 58.35 per megawatt hour (MWh), based on which the company will generate the revenue of EUR 4.3 million.